 This kind of popup (which is also available in Omnisend) monitors visitor behavior and appears once a person is showing the intention to leave the website.

 If you’re not using exit-intent popups yet, you’re leaving a lot of money on the table.

 Whether you’re looking for an idea for your very first exit popup, or you’re looking for new things to test, here are exit-intent popup best practices and 30 examples for inspiration.

 Top 4 Email Popup Ideas and Best Practices

 Each industry and business is unique.
 What works for one company can totally fail for another.

 #1.
-Bold and short message with a clear benefit/incentive
+Craft a bold message with a clear benefit

 One of the biggest mistakes you can make with your popup is trying to pack too much into it.

 The visitor is already willing to leave your site—he or she does not have time to read your long proposal.

 Get straight to the point with just a sentence or two.

 Your offer must be short and show a clear benefit for the visitor—check out the exit popup example below for inspiration.

 Not sure what it could be?
 You can promise a discount, free shipping, a trial period, free sample, new awesome content (like e-book or guide), a pdf checklist, etc.

 If you are an ecommerce business, offering a discount is a great way to turn that prospect into a lead.
 It encourages shoppers to go through with a purchase they were on the fence about.

 What’s really great about the example above is that instead of a generic “Subscribe” button, they’ve used the much more compelling copy: “GET $10 COUPON”.